-Transition Risks - Market: "Flight shaming" and similar movements aimed at stigmatizing air travel due to greenhouse gas emissions from planes may result in reduced demand for air travel, and therefore reduced revenues from airlines and passengers.
+Transition Risks - Market: "Flight shaming" and similar movements aimed at stigmatizing air travel due to greenhouse gas emissions from planes may result in reduced demand for air travel and therefore reduced revenues from airlines and passengers.
 Continued improvements in video conferencing technology, as well as the availability of alternative means of travel (e.g. rail, electric vehicles) may also have longer-term impacts on the demand for air travel that make forecasting the number of passengers more challenging.
 Similarly, greater reliance on transit to reduce greenhouse gas emissions from personal vehicles may reduce car parking income.
 Consumer preferences for sustainable eating choices, including by avoiding single-use plastic utensils and containers, may reduce the success of GTAA's quick-serve restaurants.
 The GTAA monitors the impact of these movements, both on Toronto Pearson and on global trends, to inform its forecast scenarios.

-Transition Risks - Reputational: The GTAA expects the aviation industry will be under increasing scrutiny due to its contribution of greenhouse gases to the atmosphere and it must act to mitigate its own emissions further.
-While almost all of these emissions are from aircraft and cars travelling to the airport, the GTAA and other airport operators are an important part of this industry and may experience the same reputational risks and consequences if they do not act to mitigate their own emissions further, notwithstanding the total contribution of airports to global carbon emissions being significantly lower than that of air carriers.
+Transition Risks - Reputational: The aviation industry will be under increasing scrutiny and expectation due to its contribution of greenhouse gases to the atmosphere.
+While almost all of these emissions are from aircraft and cars travelling to the airport, the GTAA and other airport operators are an important part of this industry and may experience the same reputational risks and consequences if they do not act to mitigate their own emissions further and support the reduction in emissions by air carriers, whose total contribution to global carbon emissions is significantly higher than that of airports.

 Transition Risks - Regulatory: The GTAA is subject to certain federal and provincial laws regarding the environment, including taxes and regulations directed at emissions of greenhouse gases believed to be responsible for climate change.
 Such laws and regulations may result in increased capital and operational costs to comply with those restrictions, especially to energy-intensive operations such as the GTAA's cogeneration facility.
 Furthermore, permits under such laws may also be more difficult to obtain as climate change issues figure more prominently in environmental assessments.
-Finally, such laws may require more detailed disclosure about greenhouse gas emissions and other data that will in turn reduce business and finance opportunities.
+Finally, such laws may require more detailed disclosure about greenhouse gas emissions and other data that will, in turn, reduce business and finance opportunities.

-Transition Risks - Legal: The likelihood of legal action against the GTAA for failing to appropriately address climate change-related risks appropriately exists but is considered low, given the relatively negligible emissions from GTAA's operations and GTAA's continued focus on mitigation.
+Transition Risks - Legal: The likelihood of legal action against the GTAA for failing to address climate change-related risks appropriately exists, however, the relatively negligible emissions from GTAA's operations and GTAA's continued focus on mitigation is believed to be low.
 The GTAA continuously evaluates this risk as more information about climate change becomes available.